 7.2.
+Theodicy
-Theodicy.
-Ishiguro's second piece of textual evidence is from Leibniz's Theodicy:

-"every number is finite and assignable, every line is also finite and assignable.
-Infinites and infinitely small only signify magnitudes which one can take as big or as small as one wishes, in order to show that the error is smaller than the one that has been assigned" (Theodicy, §70).
-[Ishiguro 1990, p.
-83].

-We have retained Ishiguro's precise punctuation including the quotation marks.
+Ishiguro's second piece of textual evidence is from Leibniz's Theodicy: "every number is finite and assignable, every line is also finite and assignable.
+Infinites and infinitely small only signify magnitudes that one can take as big or as small as one wishes, in order to show that the error is smaller than the one that has been assigned" (Theodicy, sec.
+70; Ishiguro 1990, 83).
+We have retained Ishiguro's precise punctuation, including the quotation marks.
 Note that her quotation marks close the citation without any punctuation mark at the end of the citation.
 There is no indication in Ishiguro that Leibniz's sentence does not end there, but rather continues.
-It is instructive to examine Leibniz's sentence in full:

-Every number is finite and specific; every line is so likewise, and the infinite or infinitely small signify only magnitudes that one may take as great or as small as one wishes, to show that an error is smaller than that which has been specified, that is to say, that there is no error; or else by the infinitely small is meant the state of a magnitude at its vanishing point or its beginning, conceived after the pattern of magnitudes already actualized.
-[Leibniz 1710a] (translation by Gutenberg Project)

-The closing phrase,

-or else by the infinitely small is meant the state of a magnitude at its vanishing point or its beginning, conceived after the pattern of magnitudes already actualized, was truncated by Ishiguro.
-In this omission she is not without coconspirators: the same truncated passage appears in [Goldenbaum 2008, p.
-76] and [Ferraro 2008, p.
-29].
+It is instructive to examine Leibniz's sentence in full: "Every number is finite and specific; every line is so likewise, and the infinite or infinitely small signify only magnitudes that one may take as great or as small as one wishes, to show that an error is smaller than that which has been specified, that is to say, that there is no error; or else by the infinitely small is meant the state of a magnitude at its vanishing point or its beginning, conceived after the pattern of magnitudes already actualized" (Leibniz 1710b; trans.
+Gutenberg Project).
+The closing phrase, "or else by the infinitely small is meant the state of a magnitude at its vanishing point or its beginning, conceived after the pattern of magnitudes already actualized," was truncated by Ishiguro.
+In this omission she is not without coconspirators: the same truncated passage appears in Ferraro (2008, 29) and Goldenbaum (2008, 76).

-Leibniz's conclusion in § 70 suggests that there does exist a way of working with infinitesimals à la rigueur.
+Leibniz's conclusion in section 70 suggests that there does exist a way of working with infinitesimals à la rigueur.
 This would presumably involve an enriched system of magnitudes, whose additional elements shared properties with the (already actualized) elements in the original system.
-Leibniz is being rather vague here and it is hard to know what he means exactly by magnitudes being "conceived after the pattern of magnitudes already actualized," especially since § 70 is preceded by § 69 on free will and followed by § 71 on the Gospels, making it difficult to rely on the context for a clarification.
-However, our impression is that Ishiguro is not telling the full story here, for she observes:

-As the Theodicy is a very late book (1710), it may be thought that this expresses a later-year shift to finitism brought about by senility.
-In order to see that this is not the case, let us trace some of the things Leibniz wrote on infinitesimals from his early years.
-[Ishiguro 1990, p.
-83] [emphasis added]
+Leibniz is being rather vague here, and it is hard to know what he means exactly by magnitudes being "conceived after the pattern of magnitudes already actualized," especially since section 70 is preceded by section 69 on free will and followed by section 71 on the Gospels, making it difficult to rely on the context for a clarification.
+However, our impression is that Ishiguro is not telling the full story here, for she observes: "As the Theodicy is a very late book (1710), it may be thought that this expresses a later-year shift to finitism brought about by senility.
+In order to see that this is not the case, let us trace some of the things Leibniz wrote on infinitesimals from his early years" (1990, 83; emphasis added)